jpritikin/coach/content/_index.md

 I charge $50 per hour.
 I do not accept insurance.

 I offer a 50% discount for people with low income.
-Please enquire.
+Please inquire.

 Book a free 10-15 min chat to see whether we are a good fit.